satisfactorymodding/Documentation/README.md

 To preview the content, you can open the output HTML files in your browser, ex. `build/site/satisfactory-modding/latest/index.html`

 You can also run `pnpm run serve` which will start a local webserver.
+Your terminal will print usable addresses for the webserver.

 #### Link Checker